Painting your product

 STAINING Treated Ply for outdoors

-Our forts and easy cubby houses are made from LOSP or ACQ 17.5mm H3 structural ply and ACQ treated pine supa-logs.
+Our forts and outdoor easy cubby houses are made from LOSP or ACQ 17.5mm H3 CD structural ply and ACQ treated pine supa-logs.
 The timber is fine out in the weather once it is fully coated and sealed for longevity.
 We recommend only using water based products to coat your item.

 Please do not pre-wash any of the timber (some stain instructions may say to do so, this is not necessary at all).
 Brush off any dust and apply stain with a paint brush.
 Forts can be stained before or after being assembled.
 If you decide to stain fort before it is assembled, try not to cover the numbers so you can still match up when assembling.
 Cubby houses are best stained before assembling.
-We recommend using an Intergrain Stain (supplied with fort packages) as we have found it to be the most wearing and has a nice range of colours to choose from.
+We recommend using an Intergrain Stain (supplied with some fort packages) as we have found it to be the most wearing and has a nice range of colours to choose from.
 Apply two coats making sure the first coat is dry before applying the second.
 Putty up any noticeable holes usually found around the edges that may have been missed before applying stain.
 Any exterior putty is fine.

 PAINTING Treated ply for outdoors